captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 I think so?
 ---
-He doesn't really communicate
+He doesn’t really communicate
 ---
 about that kind of thing.
 ---
 ## ROBYN:
-Maybe he's out with his boyfriend.
+Maybe he’s out with his boyfriend.
 ---
 ## SHARON:
 Girlfriend.